DmytroZH123/DmytroZH123/README.md

 ### :man_technologist: About Me:

 - 👋 Hello everyone!
-I'm Junior Data Analyst, interested in sphere of Data Analysis and Artificial Intelligence.
+I am Data Scientist, interested in the job of Data Scientist or Machine Learning Engineer.

-- :telescope: I'm a student of 2 universities studying simultaneously and obtaining Bachelor's Degree and BSc. in Computer Systems Analysis and Information Technology.
+- :telescope: I am a student of Vienna University pursuing Master's Degree in Data Science.
+I have graduated from Kyiv National Economic University having Bachelor's Degree in System Analysis with distinction.

-- :seedling: Currently learning Unsupervised Machine Learning, Neural Networks.
+- :seedling: Interested in Explainable AI and Natural Language Processing.

 - :zap: Communicative, responsible, problem-solving, teamwork, creative, have great attention to details.